top of page

 6. Realize how much risk you can afford.

 Eek!
 We usually discourage getting into risky business, but this type of risk can be good—if done correctly.
-Different types of investments can have different amounts of associated risk; for example, stocks usually come with higher risk, short-term investments are typically low-risk, and bonds can be on either end of the risk spectrum.
+Different types of investments can have different amounts of associated risk; for example, stocks usually come with higher risk, short-term investments are typically lower-risk, and bonds can be in the middle and on either end of the risk spectrum.
 Not sure how much risk you can tolerate?
 Try the Risk Tolerance Calculator in the Pocketnest app.
-(Haven't downloaded the app?
-Go for it, it's free!)

 7. Mix up your investments.

 Ah, diversification.
-Any financial investment professional will tell you to invest your cash in different types of investment funds to see the greatest return.
+Traditional financial professionals will tell you to invest your money in different types of holdings (some stocks, some bonds, some cash) for a traditional and "balanced" return.
 The ingredients (read: your different investments) that make up your recipe (read: your investment portfolio) are up to you.
 Just keep an eye on how much money you’re putting toward low versus high risk investments.

-8. Ask your institution if they offer a robo advisor.
+8. Ask your institution if they offer a digital trading platform .

 Oh, how we love the golden age of technology!
 Are you scratching your head when trying to uncover which investments are right for you?
-A robo advisor can help.
-They cost less and require zero investing experience.
-Check with your financial institution to see if they offer a robo advisor or an algorithmic trading platform.
+A digital trading platform may be a fit for you.

 9. Enroll in your employer’s retirement plan.